ECON 523

 Empirical Exercise

-Start by generating a new do file that loads E4-GodlontonOkeke-data.dta and uses your answers to the in-class activity to generate and labels the variables needed to replicate Column 1 of Table 5.
+Start by creating a new do file that loads E4-GodlontonOkeke-data.dta and uses your answers to the in-class activity to generate and label the variables needed to replicate Column 1 of Table 5.

 Question 1: Replicating Column 1 from Tables 5 and 6